shuozhixu/Materials_2024/README.md

 ### Plane 1

-Run the simulation with files `lmp.in`, `data.Ag_5nm_1`, and `AgCu.eam.alloy`.
+Run the simulation with files `lmp.in`, `data.Ag_5nm_1`, `AgCu.eam.alloy`, and `lmp.batch`.

 Once it is finished, you will find a file `shear.mobile.txt`.
 Column 2 is the shear strain, which is unitless, while column 8 is the shear stress, in units of GPa.
 Plot a curve using the two columns as the _x_ and _y_ axes, respectively, and that is the stress-strain curve.

 From the stress-strain curve, one can determine the critical stress for the dislocation to start moving.
 The critical stress is the first local maximum stress, excluding the first coupe of points.
 Specifically, the critical stress is 0.0691 GPa, taken at the strain of 0.00405.

+All dump files, which contain atomistic structures, can be found in the directory `/ourdisk/hpc/cm3atou/dont_archive/mahshadfani/Ag_1`.
 Check if the dislocation climbs, following Figures 3 & 6 of [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y) and Figure 7 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8).

-Note: the simulation will generate a lot of dump files, whose total size can be large.
-Once the files occupy more than 20 GB in your \$HOME directory (see [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU)), all jobs will be stopped.
-Therefore, consider moving files to your own directory on OURdisk, i.e.,

-	/ourdisk/hpc/cm3atou/dont_archive/mahshadfani

-For convenience, you can add the following line to your sbatch file right after the `mpirun` line, i.e.,

-	mv dump.* /ourdisk/hpc/cm3atou/dont_archive/mahshadfani/${SLURM_JOB_ID}/

 ### Other planes

 Repeat the simulation for the other two planes.
-Note that the data file should be changed to `data.Ag_5nm_x`, where `x` is either `2` or `3`.
-Change the corresponding data file name in line 19 of `lmp.in`.
+Note that you should use the data file `data.Ag_5nm_x`, where `x` is either `2` or `3`.
+In `lmp.in`, make two changes:

+- Line 19, change the corresponding data file name.
+- Line 28, change the last number `1` to `2` or `3`.

 Determine their respective critical stresses for dislocation glide.
 Check if the dislocation climbs.
+Note that the dump files can be found in the directory `/ourdisk/hpc/cm3atou/dont_archive/mahshadfani/Ag_x`, where `x` is `2` or `3`.

 Plot the three strain-stress curves in the same figure, similar to Figure 7 of [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y).